zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - When using `show-focus = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.
+ - When using `show-focus = dim-inactive`, inactive OS X remotes (witnessed on 10.8 and 10.9, at least) will sometimes spontaneously reset themselves to full brightness.
+(I'm 99.9% certain this is simply a "feature" of OSX and not an enthrall bug.)

  - On OSX, having iTerm2 (possibly other applications as well, though that's the only one I've noticed) as the foreground application prevents `enthrall` from intercepting keyboard events, breaking proper operation as a master node.
+As a (clumsy) workaround, you can just bring a different application to the foreground before switching enthrall's focus to a remote.

  - X11 selection (a.k.a. "clipboard", colloquially) management is
    somewhat incomplete; very large copy/paste operations (tens of megabytes) don't work, and may lead to a crash.

- - Since this is still in its infancy, the network protocol is unstable and may change in backwards-incompatible ways from one commit to the next.
+ - The network protocol is still unstable and may change in backwards-incompatible ways from one commit to the next.
 You should thus (at least for now) always run the same version of `enthrall` on all participating machines.
+At some point in the future the protocol should stabilize, but that point has not yet arrived.

 ### TODO/Planned Features

  - Configurable key-remapping

  - Daemonization

+ - Scroll-wheel acceleration (perhaps mouse movement as well)

+ - (Optionally) use libssh[2] instead of forking an `ssh` subprocess

 ### License